rachelnertia/Quiver/README.md

 Clone the Quiver repository.

-Run Premake in the root directory (where you'll find `premake5.lua`), specifying the directory in which you unzipped SFML to using the `--sfmldir` parameter.
-In this example, Quiver has been cloned to `C:/Dev/Quiver`, SFML 2.4.2 has been unzipped to `C:/SFML-2.4.2`, and I am generating a Visual Studio 2017 workspace:
+Run Premake in the root directory (where you'll find `premake5.lua`), specifying where to find the SFML header and library files using the `--sfmlinc` and `--sfmllib` parameters.
+In this example, Quiver has been cloned to `C:/Dev/Quiver`, the correct version of SFML 2.4.2 has been unzipped to `C:/SFML-2.4.2`, and I am generating a Visual Studio 2017 workspace:

 ```
-PS C:\Dev\Quiver> premake5 --sfmldir=C:\SFML-2.4.2\ vs2017
+PS C:\Dev\Quiver> premake5 vs2017 --sfmlinc=C:/SFML-2.4.2/include/ --sfmllib=C:/SFML-2.4.2/lib/
 ```

 Premake generates the Visual Studio 2017 files, sticking them in the PremakeGenerated folder: